HYSkyline/shir/source/_posts/rr.md

 <br>

 <blockquote cite="Graham Greene 《The End of the Affair》" class="quote">
-	We are in the same desert, looking for perhaps the samespring, but lose sight of each other, one is always lonely.
+	We are in the same desert, looking for perhaps the same spring, but lose sight of each other, one is always lonely.
 </blockquote>